MINES’ POLICY LIBRARY

 An employee who has been placed on Administrative Leave under these procedures may submit a written appeal to the area Vice President or Provost, as applicable, within ten (10) business days following the imposition of leave.
 The appeal must explain why the employee believes the Administrative Leave should be lifted or modified.
 The area Vice President or Provost hearing the appeal, or their designee, will render a written decision within ten (10) business days following receipt of the appeal.

 2.5 Records Retention.
 The Title IX Coordinator is the custodian of all records regarding Reports and Formal Complaints of Sexual Harassment, Sexual Assault, or Interpersonal Violence, as defined herein, including all documents, records, transcripts and recordings related to any actions, Supportive Measures, investigation, Formal or Alternate Grievance Process, and Appeal taken in response to a Report or Formal Complaint.
-In addition, the Title IX Coordinator shall post on the Title IX website all materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an Alternate Grievance Process.
+In addition, the Title IX Coordinator shall post on the Office of Institutional Equity & Title IX website all materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an Alternate Grievance Process.
 All materials shall be retained for a period of seven (7) years.

 3.0 FORMAL COMPLAINT & GRIEVANCE PROCESS